Formal category theory in $\infty$-equipments I: First notions of formal category theory

+We will study final arrows in the remainder of this section, but the dual results for initial arrows can be obtained analogously.

-\begin{proposition} Suppose that $\P$ is pointed.
-Let $f : i \rightarrow j$ and $g : j \rightarrow x$ be arrows in $\P$.
-Suppose that $f$ is final, then the colimit of $g$ exists if and only if the colimit of $gf$ exists, and in this case, the canonical map
+\begin{proposition} Suppose that $\P$ has a vertical terminal object $\ast \in \P$.
+Let $f : i \to j$ be a final arrow in $\P$.
+Then for every arrow $g :j \to x$, the colimit of $g$ exists if and only if the colimit of $gf$ exists, and in this case, the canonical map